 Partners in Education Program

 In 2017, the Kennedy Center for the Performing Arts in Washington D.C. selected The Hanover Theatre and Conservatory to participate in the prestigious Partners in Education Program alongside Worcester Public Schools.
 In 2019, under the Kennedy Center’s guidance, the theatre started facilitating professional development workshops for Worcester Public Schools teachers, providing hands-on training for arts-integrated learning.
 The Hanover Theatre an Conservatory is the only organization in Massachusetts chosen to participate in this program.

-The Worcester Youth Speak Honestly (WYSH) Project is now in its 3rd year at The Hanover Theatre and Conservatory.
-The group will meet for over the course of 13 weeks (April – July) to create, rehearse and perform an original work of art.
+The Worcester Youth Speak Honestly (WYSH) Project is now in its 4th year at The Hanover Theatre and Conservatory.
+The group will meet for over the course of 13 weeks (April – July) to create, rehearse and perform an original work of theatre based on their life experiences.
 There is no cost to participants and free food will be provided at each meeting.
 The program is facilitated by Master Teaching Artists but is a collaborative experience that culminates in 3 public performances at the BrickBox Theater in July.

 If you have any questions, contact Sharon Hart.
 She can be reached at [email protected] or 508-471-1792